New Pokemon Snap: Explore The Pokemon World

 Nidoran is an excellent example of a species with different forms, moves, and abilities, like the newer Pokemon Indeedee.
 However, this rule keeps you from putting multiples of the same Pokemon into play, such as multiple Charizards capable of sweeping teams.

-Another rule similar to this played in some formats is Items Clause.
-This rule is less widespread than Species Clause but is used in the official competitive Pokemon ruleset.
-Similar to Species Clause, it prevents you from playing multiples of the same items.
+Another rule similar to this that is played in some formats is the Items Clause.
+This rule is less widespread than the Species Clause but is used in the official competitive Pokemon ruleset.
+Like the Species Clause, it prevents you from playing multiples of the same item.

 Pokemon tiers: Competitive to comical

-The tiers are different categories for Pokemon based on how much use they see in competitive play.
-For example, the OU category is the most popular and typically used as the standard for competitive play.
+The tiers are different categories for Pokemon based on their use in competitive play.
+For example, the OU category is the most popular and is typically used as the standard for competitive play.

-In addition, some tiers have additional rules set for the Pokemon you can use, like Little Cup and PU tiers.
-Little Cup, you can only use the base form and level 5 Pokemon, and PU consists of the worst Pokemon you can use competitively.
+In addition, some tiers have additional rules for the Pokemon you can use, like the Little Cup and PU tiers.
+In Little Cup, you can only use the base form and level 5 Pokemon, and PU consists of the worst Pokemon you can use competitively.

-You can play multiple different formats within the tiers, as the tiers are only meant to restrict the Pokemon, move sets, and abilities you are capable of using.
+You can play multiple formats within the tiers, as the tiers are only meant to restrict the Pokemon, move sets, and abilities you can use.
 Moreover, while OU is the standard, playing other tiers can help you understand competitive Pokemon on a deeper level and show you exciting uses for Pokemon you would usually never use.

 Ubers